tomasdanjo/The-Tribune/README.md

 # Functional Requirements
 1.)
 Administrative Dashboard
-- The Dashboard provides a view of the portal’s operations, including user management, content statistics, and overall access.
+- The Dashboard provides a view of the portal’s operations, including user management, and overall access.

 2.)
 Administrative Dashboard: Journalist Authentication and Authorization
 - Journalists must authenticate and be authorized to access the portal, ensuring only approved users can create, pitch, and manage content.